In this blog post, we will answer the following question: Are empaths real? We will answer the most common 7+ questions about empathy.

 First of all, an empathetic person can easily identify the emotions of others and here I am obviously referring to latent emotions, which are not expressed.
 Anyone can get an idea of how a crying man feels, but few manage to identify the fact that a person suffers when that person does his best not to show it, hiding behind a mask.
 Empathetic people see beyond masks, easily.

 But they do more than automatically identify how the people around them feel; they also have the ability to imagine exactly how that person should feel even if they have never been through exactly the same situation.
+In fact, there are different types of empaths.

 Empathy also helps people to read body language more easily or to see those sparkles in people’s eyes.
 Because of this understanding of human nature that they are capable of, empathetic people are usually sympathetic to those around them and show compassion.

-In the same way people question if empaths are real, they also question if empaths are rare.
+In the same way, people question if empaths are real, they also question if empaths are rare.

 Let’s analyze in a little detail what empathy means.